Convergence of the generalization error for deep gradient flow methods for PDEs: Introduction

 \section{Introduction}

 Deep learning methods for the solution of high-dimensional partial differential equations (PDEs) have gained tremendous popularity in the last few years, since they can tackle equations in dimensions that were not attainable by classical methods, such as finite difference and finite element schemes.
 This ability allows the modeling of more realistic phenomena across various fields of science and technology, including engineering, biology, economics, and finance.
-The seminal articles of \citet{sirignano2018dgm} on the Deep Galerkin Method (DGM) and of \citet{Raissi2018} and \citet{PINN} on physics-informed neural networks (PINNs), building on the earlier work of \citet{Lagaris1998} and \citet{Lagaris2000}, incorporate the PDE residual and the initial and boundary conditions into the loss function of a neural network, which is then minimized by stochastic gradient descent (SGD).
-These methods have laid the foundations for a variety of extensions and applications, including among many others, fractional differential equations~(\citet{Pang2019}), variational PINNs~(\citet{kharazmi2021variational}), Bayesian variants~(\citet{yang2021b}) and mean-field games~(\citet{10572276}).
+The seminal articles of \citet{sirignano2018dgm} on the Deep Galerkin Method (DGM) and of \citet{Raissi2018} and \citet{PINN} on physics-informed neural networks (PINNs), building on the earlier work of \citet{Lagaris1998} and \citet{Lagaris2000}, incorporate the PDE residual and the initial and boundary conditions into the loss function of a neural network.
+This loss function is then minimized by stochastic gradient descent (SGD) or one of its variants, \textit{e.g.} AdaGrad, Adam or RMSProp; see, for example \citet{Latz,Jin1,Jin2} and \citet{MR3732944,MR4119247} for more details on SGD.
+These methods have laid the foundations for a variety of extensions and applications, including among many others, fractional differential equations~(\citet{Pang2019}), variational PINNs~(\citet{kharazmi2021variational}), Bayesian variants~(\citet{yang2021b,Jin3}) and mean-field games~(\citet{10572276}); see also \citet{latz1} and \citet{SIKORA2024102340} for a comparison of PINNs with finite element methods.

-On the other hand, deep gradient flow methods (DGFMs), also known as deep Ritz methods, formulate the PDE as an energy minimization problem, where the energy is derived from the differential operator, which typically leads to a loss function that is easier to compute.
+On the other hand, deep gradient flow methods (DGFMs), also known as deep Ritz methods, formulate the PDE as an energy minimization problem, where the (Dirichlet) energy is derived from the differential operator, which typically leads to a loss function that is easier to compute.
 Moreover, they usually discretize the equation in time and train one network for each time step, instead of using a monolithic space-time discretization; see \textit{e.g.}, \citet{E_Yu_2017,Liao_Ming_2019,georgoulis2023discrete,park2023deep,papapantoleon2024time,Bruna_2024} for differential operators, and \citet{georgoulis2024deep} for an integro-differential operator.
-A comprehensive review of the available methods appears in the forthcoming book of \citet{jentzen2025mathematicalintroductiondeeplearning}.
+A comprehensive review of deep learning methods for the solution of PDEs (and related BSDEs) appears in the forthcoming book of \citet{jentzen2025mathematicalintroductiondeeplearning}.

 In the present article, we are interested in analyzing the error of deep gradient flow methods for the solution of PDEs.
 Let us consider the PDE